devsoc-unsw/graphql-api/README.md

 ## Connecting Scrapers

+**Note: The following section contains instructions for DevSoc internal teams**

 Hasuragres has been designed with a "plug-and-play" functionality in mind for connecting scrapers.
 The logic of the scraper should not need to change, as long as it can produce JSON output and send this over HTTP.